Chapter 6:

 Let's Make It Count...

-Asuka watches him slip on the grass and fail until he reaches a black and gray contraption.
-He must have brought it with him and lost his grip on it when he presumably slipped and took his tumble.
 He inspects it frantically, checking for any signs of destruction and rubs off any dirty smudges with his white, grass-stained shirt.
-Fortunately, everything appears to be fine as he heaves a sigh of relief.
+Fortunately, everything appears to be fine and he heaves a sigh of relief.
 Asuka is slightly baffled but supposes she is happy for him.
 It doesn’t do much to undo the feeling of guilt in her chest at having destroyed his glasses, though.
-With a hard swallow, she finally removes her boot from the wrecked eyewear to take a better look at the damage.
-It was as she feared.
-The part that connected both lenses together was broken clean in two, and only one of the lenses remained intact.

 “Excuse me!” her head snaps up at the boy who was hugging what appeared to be a decently sized telescope in his arms as he gingerly headed down the hill with more care than ever.
 He reaches the bottom of the embankment and Asuka finally gets a proper look at his features.
-He was shorter than her by a few inches, and his messy black hair was probably tousled by his fall and still had bits of grass in it.
-He was wearing a middle school uniform with black slacks, but his gakuran was open and showed a dress shirt that was now smeared with grass and dirt.

 “I seem to have lost my glasses; do you see them anywhere?”
 Asuka slowly stands up with his glasses in hand.
 Sweat beads her forehead as she shamefully presents them to him.
-Once he realizes his glasses and that they are beyond repair he panics.
+Once he realizes they are his glasses and that they are beyond repair he panics.
 He takes them from her and words leave his mouth that Asuka is unable to decipher, but she can guess what he was trying to convey.

-She apologizes, waving her hands, “I came over to see if you were hurt and ended up stepping on them…!” she stops, realizing her explanation might come off as making excuses.
-“I’ll promise I’ll replace them; how much were they?”
+She apologizes, waving her hands, “I came over to see if you were hurt and ended up stepping on them…” she stops, realizing her explanation might come off as making excuses.
+“I’ll promise I’ll replace them.
+How much were they?”

 “Convergence?”
-Judging by the telescope, Asuka assumes that he is referring to something having to do with outer space, or the planets.
-“Venus and Neptune are going to converge tonight and it’s my only chance to see it!”
+Asuka repeats.
+Judging by the telescope, she assumes that he is referring to something having to do with outer space like the planets.
+“Venus and Neptune are going to converge tonight and now is my only chance to see it!”
 So, she was right.
-Asuka has personally never had much of an interest in astronomy (sports were more her thing).
-Well, she wasn’t interested in astronomy at least until she heard of the upcoming meteor that’s supposed to wipe out all life like the same one that ended the Jurassic period.
-Or was it the Cretaceous period?
-Whatever.
+Asuka has personally never had much of an interest in astronomy, sports were more her thing.

-“But your glasses are broken, how are you going to watch it if you can’t see?”
+She tries to reason with him, “but your glasses are broken, how are you going to watch it if you can’t see?”
 It comes out harsher than she intends, but Asuka doesn’t know how else to word it.

 She stutters out her next words in a rush, “d-don’t cry, okay?
 I’ll…I’ll think of something.”
 She has her hands up, hovering, trying but failing to give him a reassuring pat on the shoulder.
 He looks up at her expectantly.